For the Love of Flip Flops

 Today, appropriate or not, you can find the ultimate in comfort-wear "blinged out" in their dressiest incarnation, attending formal affairs (wedding reception or meeting POTUS) or you find them down to their basic form: a staple on the beaches, flapping around resort towns, or even presented as gifts to the wedding guests at a beachfront wedding - just a simple plastic or cloth thong between the toes and you are styling.
 Anyway or anywhere you wear them, they are a pedicurist’s dream showcase.

 At the trials for the 2016 Rio Olympics, signing a giant flip flop was a part of the swimming and diving team prequalifying ritual.
 When they qualified for the team, swimmers and divers signed the giant flip flop designed with the Olympic year, 2016, and the Brazilian country's flag colors.
 I have seen a fan or two have their individual flip flop signed by an Olympian.
+For Olympic pin lovers and traders, there were pins with flip flops as part of their design.

 Few items have an easier, more straight forward design than flip flops.
 It’s a mere thong strap between the toes, attached to a slab of something - rubber, bamboo, hemp, wood, or whatever.
 Yet, they are sold in a myriad of styles and have any number of designer names attached to them.
 The styles are suitable for male or female, young or old.
 There are even DIYs on how to make and decorate the thong to make a pair of flip flops uniquely your design.
 That's the ultimate in customization.